IBM Cloud Docs

 export MYDOMAIN=example.com

-• A Secrets Manager instance is required.
+• An instance of Secrets Manager is required.
 Use an existing instance or create a new one described in Creating a Secrets Manager service instance.
 If creating a new instance, name it secure-file-storage-sm.
 You can enhance the security of your secrets at rest by integrating with the Key Protect instance created earlier.

 Create a DNS entry in the CIS instance using your Kubernetes cluster Ingress subdomain as the alias.